 Truss systems are now usually seen only in attic spaces, but they were once used for building support.
 They have a distinctive style that transcends their purpose, which is why you can find decorative wood beams arranged in this configuration.
-These rough-hewn beams can enhance the interior of a cozy cabin, complement the space, and add a little more interest to the ceiling area.
+These rough sawn beams can enhance the interior of a cozy cabin, complement the space, and add a little more interest to the ceiling area.

 3. Subtle Accents

 Decorative ceiling beams don’t need to be dramatic or extremely obvious in their design.
-These beams are a subtle compliment to the rest of the room’s style, not only on the ceiling, but also to frame the room’s entryway.
+These beams are a subtle compliment to the rest of the living room’s style, not only on the ceiling, but also to frame the room’s entryway.
 The color also matches the wood on the mantel and on the arched doorways.
 Together, the various woods help to create one cohesive look that’s rich, warm, and appealing.

 4. Faux Ceiling

 Vaulted ceilings are beautiful and inspiring, but not always practical for adding pendant lighting to a room.
-This type of ceiling can also leave rooms feeling too cold or open to really be homey.
-Adding a few decorative wood beams to lower the look of the ceiling solves both problems.
+This type of high ceiling can also leave rooms feeling too cold or open to really be homey.
+Adding a few decorative faux wood ceiling beams to lower the look of the ceiling solves both problems.
 The room gains instant warmth and charm, and the box beams allow you to run wires for the pendant lights that brighten the room’s design.

 6. Niche Accent

 Have a small area you want to accent and call attention to?
 Decorative wood beams can be a great way of doing just that.
 This small niche is given a rustic wood beam frame for its entryway, with slightly more contemporary beams accenting the ceiling and creating visual space inside.
 The beams help draw the eye outward, which makes the niche appear larger than it is, while accenting the space with a rustic look.